Invitations to the Lord-Lieutenant

 The Lord-Lieutenant enjoys visiting schools and meeting young people.
 Opportunities during these visits to help young people better understand the role of the Lord-Lieutenant in Suffolk are always welcome.

-Where the Lord-Lieutenant is invited to present an award in a formal capacity, she does so on behalf of Her Majesty The Queen.
+Where the Lord-Lieutenant is invited to present an award in a formal capacity, she does so on behalf of His Majesty The King.
 The Lord-Lieutenant should be seated to the right of the host if at a table, or with the host in the front row if seating is theatre style.
 If appropriate, speaking notes should be submitted in advance, together with clear advice on the programme for the event and the specific role the Lord-Lieutenant is being invited to fulfil.

 Toasts and speeches